the 606 trail

 The 606

 One of Chicago’s most popular trails, the 606 spans 2.7 miles across the city’s west side.
 The path was a decade-long project, constructing the path on an abandoned rail line.
-After being completed in 2015, it’s now the city’s first elevated park, connecting the Wicker Park, Bucktown, Logan Square and Humboldt Park neighborhoods.
+Completed in 2015, it’s the city’s first elevated park, connecting the Wicker Park, Bucktown, Logan Square and Humboldt Park neighborhoods.
 In addition to its leafy, two-lane trail, The 606 also offers visitors a chance to check out some temporary and permanent art exhibitions, as well as opportunities for kids to have fun like on the climbing web at Julia de Burgos park.

 Chicago Lakefront Trail